Funerary art in Puritan New England: Historiography

 The academic study of early Puritan funerary art is a relatively new field.
 During the 1920s, the historian and photographer Harriette Forbes and the historian Ernest Caulfield produced the first significant catalogue of 16th-century Massachusetts graves.
 Her book Gravestones of Early New England and the Men Who Made Them, 1653-1800 classified and interprets the artifacts in the context of the dominant religious and cultural influences of their times.
 The influential Puritan minister, author, and pamphleteer Cotton Mather observed in 1693 how "the stones in this wilderness are already grown so witty as to speak".

-Modern scholars take a more circumspect view, in that most of the early carvers were often amateurs, and although they had basic understandings of iconography, their style and language evolved in a setting cut off from European trends, or a coherent, internal, written discourse.
-The historian Richard Meyer largely agrees with Mather's claim and notes how the path of study of these early graveyards understood that such artifacts, "through a variety of complex and often interrelated manifestations, establish patterns of communication (and even dynamic interaction) with those who use or view them".

-The next major publication was Allen Ludwig's 1966 book Graven Images: New England Stone Carving and its Symbols, 1650-1815, although it tended to focus on describing specific examples rather than presenting broad overviews or analyses.
+Modern scholars take a more circumspect view, noting that most early carvers were amateurs and although they had a basic understanding of iconography, their style and language evolved in a setting cut off from European trends or a coherent, internal, and shared discourse.
+The historian Richard Meyer largely agrees with Mather's claim.
+He notes how the path of study of these early graveyards understood that such artifacts, "through a variety of complex and often interrelated manifestations, establish patterns of communication (and even dynamic interaction) with those who use or view them".
+The next major publication was Allen Ludwig's 1966 book Graven Images: New England Stone Carving and its Symbols, 1650–1815.

-Reflecting the number of surviving examples, in 2006, the art historian James Blachowicz produced a catalog of 8000 stones and 713 individual burial grounds.
+Reflecting the number of surviving examples, in 2006, philosopher of science James Blachowicz produced a catalogue of 8000 stones and 713 individual burial grounds.
 He lists some 1300 stones that are signed or have been documented and made a significant contribution to the methodology used to attribute headstones to individual carvers.
 In particular, he identifies 60 sets of typefaces and provides a detailed overview of how styles of representing letters, numbers and symbols could be used to group headstones by their carvers.